 “We want to issue a warning to the US not to act rashly and not to create a bigger crisis.”

 Japan has lodged a formal diplomatic complaint against Beijing, with five of China’s missiles believed to have landed in its exclusive economic zone.

-Today, Japan's foreign ministry said China "cancelled" a planned bilateral meeting on the sidelines of the Asean summit.
+On Friday, Japan’s foreign ministry said China cancelled a planned bilateral meeting on the ASEAN summit sidelines.

 And Australia — which has a troubled relationship with China, its largest trading partner — condemned the drills as “disproportionate and destabilising”.